rmrbytes/yhdocs/docs/YH-2-Specs.md

 - pathways
 - partner-app

-!!! warning "Note"
-    **P2E is not part of the integration** and will be treated as an external skills platform that is integrated with YH
+>  **P2E is not part of the integration** and will be treated as an external skills platform that is integrated with YH

 ## Audience